zwang695/alexa-skills-list/skills/B01ERC58NA/README.md

 - Find your personal best for an exercise
 - Get a list of all supported exercises

 FitnessLogger currently supports a pre-defined list of exercises.
-You can say "Alexa, ask Fitness Logger for all supported exercises" to get a list of all ?exercises.
+You can say "Alexa, ask Fitness Logger for all supported exercises" to get a list of all ​exercises.
 Please use the feedback form, if you want new exercises added to the supported list.

 ***